charmalt/final-project-pop/README.md

 * Server allows connections of client over TCP and logs it
 * Server and client can exchange messages through the correct handshake sequence
 * Only emails for the specified USER are returned
-* Server connects with and can pull messages from a defined PostgresSQL database
+* Server connects with and can pull messages from a database
 * Server closes and logs closing

 ## Getting Started